 Keeping your temper in check can be challenging.
 Use simple anger management tips — from taking a timeout to using "I" statements — to stay in control.By Mayo Clinic Staff

 Do you fume when someone cuts you off in traffic?
 Does your blood pressure rocket when your child refuses to cooperate?
-Anger is a normal and even healthy emotion — but it's important to deal with it in a positive way.
+Anger is a common and even healthy emotion.
+But it's important to deal with it in a positive way.
 Uncontrolled anger can take a toll on both your health and your relationships.

 Ready to get your anger under control?
 Start by considering these 10 anger management tips.

 In the heat of the moment, it's easy to say something you'll later regret.
-Take a few moments to collect your thoughts before saying anything — and allow others involved in the situation to do the same.
+Take a few moments to collect your thoughts before saying anything.
+Also allow others involved in the situation to do the same.